 #210 – 128 West Hastings, Vancouver, BC

-With the ability to make the space your own or only come in once a week, Shared Space offers the flexibility to rent at your own pace.
-There are no long-term leases and levels of permanence in the Shared Space.
-Range from a Hot Desk, where you pick any desk to work at, or purchase a single, private, lockable office space, depending on your needs.
-Your desk is available 24/7, along with the amenities at hand such as meeting rooms, printing services and networking events.
-The word ‘shared’ will become your favorite one after one day here.
+With the flexibility to make the space your own or only come in once a week, Shared Space lets you rent at your own pace.
+There are no long-term leases and levels of permanence in the Shared Space, however you can still rent a single, private, lockable office space.
+Your desk is available 24/7, along with the amenities such as meeting rooms, printing services and networking events.
+'Sharing' will become your new favourite word after one day here.

 $99 – 595

 Dunwoody: 4470 Chamblee Dunwoody Rd, 5th Floor, Atlanta, GA 30338

 With so many opportunities to co-work in the same space, we think that The Thinking Hut in Amsterdam offers the best experience.
 With its natural lighting, secret garden, and emphasis on community events, it’s easy to like to come to work in a space like this.
 The open-mindedness of the area adds value to the productivity you’re likely to encounter.
 At The Thinking Hut, you’ll not only get a ton of work done, but enjoy doing it too.